-Lobsterfest will be followed by the Town of Rockport's second annual fireworks show, and the town will be illuminated for the occasion.
+Lobsterfest will be followed by the Town of Rockport's fourth annual fireworks show, and the town will be illuminated for the occasion.
 Come early, stay late, and enjoy the fun!

-The next board meeting will be on Tuesday, August 5, at 7:30am, at Rockport Inn & Suites.
+The next board meeting will be on Tuesday, September 6, at 7:30am, Rockport Inn & Suites.

 Rotary Youth Exchange

 Rockport Rotary Club is proud to be able to provide exchange opportunities for Rockport High School students, as well as for visiting students from countries all over the world.

 Rotary club membership represents a cross-section of the community's business and professional men and women.
 The world's Rotary clubs meet weekly and are nonpolitical, nonreligious, and open to all cultures, races, and creeds.

 The main objective of Rotary is service — in the community, in the workplace, and throughout the world.
 Rotarians develop community service projects that address many of today's most critical issues, such as children at risk, poverty and hunger, the environment, illiteracy, and violence.
 They also support programs for youth, educational opportunities and international exchanges for students, teachers, and other professionals, and vocational and career development.
 The Rotary motto is Service Above Self.